pelias/documentation/reverse.md

 Reverse geocoding is used for finding places or addresses near a latitude, longitude pair&mdash;like clicking on a map to see what's there when the map doesn't show it otherwise.
 For example, picture a map showing building outlines but no labels, then clicking on a building and being shown the name of the business.
 That's reverse geocoding.

-With reverse geocoding with Mapzen Search, you can look up all sorts of information about points on a map, including:
+With reverse geocoding with Pelias, you can look up all sorts of information about points on a map, including:

 * addresses
 * points of interest (businesses, museums, parks, and so on)